-Following the defense, the dissertation committee will meet to evaluate the student's performance.
+After the conclusion of the dissertation defense presentation, the dissertation committee will evaluate the student's performance.
 Students may be given a "pass," "fail," or "conditional pass."

 Each committee member makes a choice among three options: pass, conditional pass, and fail.
-A passing vote should indicate that in the committee members collectively believe that only minor editorial changes and/or simple re-analyses are required for the dissertation to have sufficient scientific merit.
+A passing vote indicates that committee members collectively believe that only minor editorial changes and/or simple re-analyses are required for the dissertation to have sufficient scientific merit.
 A passing vote also indicates that these changes can be completed within one semester.
-A conditional pass indicates that in the committee members' judgment, significant editorial changes and re-analyses are required for the dissertation to have sufficient scientific merit and that these changes are likely to require at least one semester to implement.
+A conditional pass indicates that in the committee members' judgment, significant editorial changes and re-analyses are required for the dissertation to have sufficient scientific merit and that these changes are likely to require a minimum of one semester to implement.
 A failing vote indicates that in the committee member's judgment, the dissertation has no scientific merit and cannot be salvaged.